 - When there is gum disease, and it causes an infection in the nearby tooth.

 - Local anesthesia is given to the gums to numb the area.

 - As the tooth's root is firmly encased in the jawbone, the socket has to be expanded.
 For this, the tooth is moved by shaking horizontally to loosen it.

 - When the tooth is loose enough to be pulled out from the socket, it is extracted.

 Sometimes, dental tools are used to extract the teeth.
 They are:

-After the tooth has been removed, the extraction site has to be closed properly to avoid further infections.
-The walls should be scraped and washed in order to remove any residual bone.
+After the tooth has been removed, the extraction site must be closed properly to avoid further infections.
+The walls should be scraped and washed to remove any residual bone.
 The gums have to be pressed so that the loosened socket will regain its shape.
 If there's excess bleeding, a clot-inducing agent has to be introduced.
 If there's excessive swelling, an ice pack can be used to reduce it.

 Sometimes, the extraction becomes complicated.
-This usually happens when a tooth is broken off at the gums and there isn't enough tooth to hold on to.
-In such a case, an incision has to be made into the gum and the tooth is removed surgically.
+This usually happens when a tooth is broken off at the gums, and there isn't enough tooth to hold on to.
+An incision has to be made into the gum in such a case, and the tooth is removed surgically.
 After the surgery, the patient is advised not to have any spicy or hot food for a few days as it would cause irritation and pain.
 Smoking has to be avoided too.
-Eating cold food is a good way of reducing the swelling and it also soothes the wound.
+Eating cold food is a good way of reducing the swelling, and it also soothes the wound.